-piece of cloth-like material with a single, small, circular opening for inserting the endoscope through.
-The material allows the placement of the endoscope relative to the head to be known, but prevents the surgeon from seeing the funnel guide underneath.
+Covering Endoscope Opening Lip inside stem Figure 10.
+Funnel Guide the endoscope relative to the head to be known, but prevents the surgeon from seeing the funnel guide underneath.
 This will cause the endoscope to be freely controlled by the surgeon, but as the endoscope is inserted deeper into the head, the walls of the funnel will provide a smaller region where the surgeon must keep the endoscope.
 The walls of the funnel will be tough to prevent breaking and the surgeon will be able to know that if the endoscope hits the hard wall that their angle needs to be corrected.
 At the very stem of the funnel, a lip will be in place to secure the endoscope at the proper angle so that the rest of the procedure may be performed.
 The stem will have an inside diameter of 6.2mm and the lip will be 1-1.25 mm wide.
 This will hold the 6.2mm diameter endoscope in place without letting it slip further into the model.
 This is similar to the surgical procedure where the endoscope is secured to free up the surgeon's hands and prevent the endoscope from penetrating further into the patient.

 The second important feature is the inclusion of a fluid inside the model.
 This design allows students to practice siphoning the fluid properly out of the ventricles and replacing it.
 We are currently considering mineral oil to simulate the cerebral spinal fluid.
 We discarded water as the fluid source due to the prevalence of air bubbles found in most tap water sources.
 Any air bubbles in the model would disrupt the optics of the endoscopic camera during use.
-Mineral oil is clear, like the cerebral spinal fluid and its density allows air bubbles to rise to the top of the fluid and be dispersed within the volume of the liquid and interfere with the endoscope; however more information and testing is needed to finalize this decision.
+Mineral oil is clear, like the cerebral spinal fluid, and its density allows air bubbles to rise to the top of the fluid and be dispersed within the volume of the liquid and not interfere with the endoscope; however more information and testing is needed to finalize this decision.